COSC3020/log-o-proof-mjschrader307/README.md

 ### Conclusion

 Using the change of log formula, a logarithm can be written as some constant times the log of the same number in a different base (i.e. two logarithms with different bases differ only by constant factor and constant factors don't matter).
 Therefore, we can say that $O(\log_a(n))$ and $O(\log_b(n))$ are asymptotically the same.

+---

+**I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.**